-If you receive any correspondence from the third party, their insurer or solicitor, forward it unanswered to your own insurer or ClaimFast, depending on who's dealing with your claim.
+If you receive any correspondence from the third party, their insurer or solicitor, forward it unanswered immediately to your own insurer.
 They'll respond on your behalf.

-If you're contacted by phone please ask the caller to call us on 0800 269 622.
-Please don't agree to any services offered without talking to us first, as they may not be in your best interest.
+Don't agree to any services offered without talking to us first – they may not be in your best interest.

 What if the other driver disputes the accident circumstances?

 Your insurer will always do their very best to obtain an admission of liability from the other driver or their insurer.

 They'll do this by providing evidence and the information you've given them.
 If the evidence provided does not fully support either driver's version of events, then both insurers may need to take some responsibility.

 Policy excesses explained

 What is the excess?

-An excess fee is the first 'portion' of a claim which you pay, regardless of blame, when your vehicle is repaired or it's a total loss.
+An excess is the first 'portion' of a claim which you pay, regardless of blame, when your vehicle is repaired or it's a total loss.
 The excess is individual to each policy and, in the event of a claim, you only ever have to pay your own excess.
 Your policy will have a complusory excess, and also a voluntary excess set by you.

 If you purchased the optional Excess Protection with your car insurance, you can claim back your policy excess on a claim where you're at fault or the other party involved can't be identified.

 Where can I find information about my excesses?

 Who do I pay my excess to?

 If you were involved in an accident that wasn't your fault and you purchased Motor Legal Assistance from us, or it's included as standard within your policy, we may be able to recover the excess fee from the third-party's insurer.